Wants You!

-Wants You! is the second album of the band Rough Cutt.
-On certain versions/portions of the album, the full title appears as Rough Cutt Wants You!, as opposed to simply Wants You!.
+Wants You! is the second album by the American rock band Rough Cutt, released in 1986 by Warner Bros.
+Records.
+On certain versions/portions of the album, the full title appears as Rough Cutt Wants You!, as opposed to simply Wants You!

 Producer Jack Douglas also worked with Cheap Trick, Aerosmith on Rocks, Toys in the Attic and Draw the Line, and on John Lennon's last record, Double Fantasy.